 Instructions

-- Sort the onions and take out those that don't have at least a few roots growing from the white end.
+- Sort the green onions and take out those that don't have at least a few roots growing from the white end.

 - Place the glass near a sunny window.